-The water source will be from a fire hydrant which is located approximately 300 feet to the northeast of the residence Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.
+The water source will be from a community cistern.
+The homeowner will be contributing to a community cistern fund.
+The structure is also required to have an interior sprinkler system.
+Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.